-Location of Hale County, and Extent of the Ogallala Aquifer in Texas
+Location of Bailey County, and Extent of the Ogallala Aquifer in Texas

-This is one of numerous planned county studies covering the declining ground-water resource of the Ogallala aquifer in the High Plains of Texas.
-The report contains maps, charts, and tabulations which reflect estimates of the volume of water in storage in the Ogallala aquifer in Hale County and the projected depletion of this water supply by decade periods through the year 2020.
+Ogallala aquifer in Bailey County and the projected depletion of this water supply by decade periods through the year 2020.
 The report also contains estimates of pumpage, pumping lifts, and other data related to current and future water use in the county.
 However, the report does not attempt to project that portion of the volume of water in underground storage which may be ultimately recoverable.